Fusion-Power-Plant-Framework/bluemira/documentation/source/developer/logging.rst

         from bluemira.base.logs import get_log_level

-        # Possiblity if verbosity wants to be explicit
+        # Possibility if verbosity wants to be explicit
         def my_function(verbosity=get_log_level(as_str=False) < 2):
             if verbosity:
                 # Do stuff